flacarrara/cells/README.md

 # cells
-generative cell gravity behaviour at each refresh
+generative cell attraction/repulsion behaviour at each refresh